Willem Drees: Prime Minister

+The prime minister, never a friend of large-scale theoretical projects, advanced a number of pragmatic arguments against the Dutch version of economic democracy.
+He pointed out that, in view of the destitute state of the Dutch economy, socialization essentially meant taking over the bankrupt sectors of the economy and saddling the taxpayers with paying for both the restructuring and a new set of bureaucrats.
+There were political considerations as well.
+Drees, like the German reformers, pointed out that neither the Dutch voters, nor even the members of the PvdA, were particularly interested in economic Socialism.

 The third Drees cabinet fell on 11 December 1958 and shortly thereafter Drees announced his retirement from politics.
 Drees left office upon the installation of the caretaker second Beel cabinet on 22 December 1958.

 Post premiership

 He was granted the honorary title of Minister of State on 22 December 1958 and continued to comment on political affairs as a statesman until his death in May 1988 at the age of 101.
 He continued to be active as a valued historian and prolific author and served on several state commissions and councils on behalf of the government.
 The Labour Party appointed him a member of its Executive Council for life in 1959.
 Due to impaired hearing he stopped attending its meetings in 1966.
 He strongly disagreed with New Left tendencies in the membership and strategies of the Labour Party, and eventually gave up membership of a party he had served for close to 67 years.
+As one authority has noted, “Drees could not appreciate the shift to the left that "his" Labour Party made in the late 1960s and early 1970s.”

+Drees believed, as noted by one journal, that Labour's left wing "had betrayed the party's social democratic foundations."
+In earlier years, Drees had been critical of overtures Joop den Uyl made to the New Left by agreeing with several of their policies, which Drees felt had put off middle-class voters and contributed to Labour’s defeat in elections held in 1963.
+Drees also clashed publicly with his Labour successors, with one journal noting how he sharply criticized "the Labor leadership of the day for its unconditional opposition to deployment."